Lizard Island: Governance

 Lizard Island is within the locality of Lizard in the Cook Shire.

 Lizard Island National Park is administered by the Queensland Parks and Wildlife Service (Parks and Forests).

 The island is also part of the Great Barrier Reef Marine Park, administered jointly by the Great Barrier Reef Marine Park Authority and the Queensland Environmental Protection Agency.
 Permits are required for all manipulative research in the Lizard Island Group and the waters surrounding it.

 Heritage listings

 Lizard Island has a number of heritage-listed sites, including Mrs Watson's Cottage.

 Flora and fauna

 Plant species

 As the sea level rose in the early Holocene, resulting in the isolation of Lizard Island, mangrove forest gradually became established in place of the near-coastal palms and grasses.
 There are a number of distinct plant communities, mainly Themeda australis and Arundinella nepalensis (a low grass), and some small patches of rainforest and semi-deciduous notophyll (dry rainforest).
-There is a some woodland consisting of mainly Acacia crassicarpa and some Eucalyptus tessellaris, along with shrubs such as Thryptomene oligandra and swamplands of pandanus.
+There is some woodland consisting of mainly Acacia crassicarpa and some Eucalyptus tessellaris, along with shrubs such as Thryptomene oligandra and swamplands of pandanus.
 Along the coastal dune there is strand vegetation.